 - telephone number where you can be reached

 All students are supplied with a college email address.
 Please use this method or the eConestoga email method when communicating with college faculty, as non-college email addresses (e.g. Hotmail) are problematic.
 Students are expected to check their college email daily as most official communication will be via this method.

-Faculty offices are located in the ECE building and students are welcome to see individual faculty to discuss course work, assignments, or just to say hello.
-During the first several days during the start of the semester faculty will explain how you can contact them outside of class time.
-Individual faculty timetables are posted in the main entrance of the ECE building.
-As faculty have diverse teaching schedules, it is best to make an appointment to ensure he/she is available.
+Faculty offices are located in the ECE building and students are welcome to see individual Faculty to discuss course work, assignments, or just to say hello.
+During the first several days during the start of the semester Faculty will explain how you can contact them outside of class time.
+Individual Faculty timetables are posted in the main entrance of the ECE building.
+As Faculty have diverse teaching schedules, it is best to make an appointment to ensure they are available.

-Students and faculty are not to meet at a time when their timetable indicates that they should be in class or at placement.
-It is the responsibility of the student to be aware of their schedule and not to request or schedule meetings with faculty or instructors or supervisors or counselors during scheduled class or placement times.
+Students and Faculty are not to meet at a time when their timetable indicates that they should be in class or at placement.
+It is the responsibility of the student to be aware of their schedule and not to request or schedule meetings with Faculty or instructors or field associates or counselors during scheduled class or placement times.